ObjectIsAdvantag/contest-bot/README.md

 Spark + Tropo gaming app

-Can be used for various contests type: Song, Quizz,...
+Can be used for various types of contests: Quizz, Songs

 ## setup the bot